apes-suite/aotus/aot_mainpage.md

 ./waf configure build
 ~~~~~~~~~~~

-to build the aotus library.
+to build the Aotus library.
 If you want to select a specific Fortran compiler, set the environment variable
 *FC*.
 And for a specific C compiler, set the environment variable *CC*.